CLAUSE 4 – CONTEXT OF THE ORGANISATION

 An organization must establish, implement, maintain and continually improve an OH&S management system, including the processes needed and their interactions, in accordance with the requirements of ISO 45001.
 Learn more about what a process approach is.

-For the OH&S Management System, the organization can decide how it will fulfill the requirements of ISO 45001, including the level of detail and extent to which it will:
+For the OH&S Management System, the organization can decide how it will fulfil the requirements of ISO 45001, including the level of detail and extent to which it will:

 Integrate requirements of the OH&S management system into its various business operations, such as design & development, procurement, human resources, sales, and marketing, etc.